1. Swimming in Yosemite National Park

 Swimming is generally allowed in all park waters, with these exceptions: Hetch Hetchy Reservoir, Dana Fork of the Tuolumne River, the pools above Vernal Fall, Wawona Domestic Water Intake, and Lake Eleanor Reservoir.
 Wherever you’re swimming, use caution: Cold, swift water and underwater hazards (such as boulders) pose a risk in some spots.

-2. Float on the Merced River
+2. Float on the Merced River in Yosemite

 Just plop in the gentle current and cool waters of the Merced River and float through Yosemite Valley when conditions permit (the water level must be less than 6.5 feet at Sentinel Bridge, and the combined air and water temperature must exceed 100°F).
 Bring your own inner tube or rent a raft at Curry Village to drift the stretch between Stoneman Bridge and Sentinel Beach Picnic Area (www.travelyosemite.com/things-to-do/rafting/; 888.413.8869).
 Rafting is also allowed on the South Fork of the Merced River near Wawona; bring your own raft or tubes, as there is no rental.